-The Ohio thirty (30) day lease termination letter is to be used to inform a tenant (or landlord) of the sender’s intention to terminate the month-to-month (or “at-will”) lease agreement.
+The Ohio thirty (30) day lease termination letter is to be used to inform a tenant or landlord of the other party’s intention to terminate a month-to-month or “at-will” lease agreement.
 The notice gives the tenant thirty (30) days to vacate the rental unit.
-Failure of the tenant to vacate the unit/property by the end of the 30th day of the notice period provides the landlord with the right to file an eviction lawsuit against them.
-Laws – § 5321.11 Adobe PDF
+Failure of the tenant to vacate the rental property by the end of the notice period gives the landlord with the right to file an eviction lawsuit against them.
+No reason is required for the termination of a monthly or “at-will” rental agreement.
+Laws – § 5321.17 Adobe PDF

 Ohio Eviction Notices – 3 and 30 Day Notices to Quit

-The Ohio thirty (30) day notice to quit for a health or safety hazard is reserved to be used when a tenant has failed to comply with the rental/lease agreement, and when the violation has caused a health/safety hazard.
-The notice gives the tenant thirty days to “remedy” (i.e. correct) the violation(s).
+The Ohio thirty (30) day notice to quit for a health and safety hazard is used when a tenant has failed to comply with the rental/lease agreement and/or caused a “health and safety hazard” (see citation).
+The notice gives the tenant thirty (30) days to remedy the violations.
 If the tenant does not comply with the notice, the landlord can file an eviction lawsuit against them.
-Laws – § 5321.17 Adobe PDF
+Depending on the municipality, an additional three (3) day notice for non-compliance may also have to be issued once the thirty (30) day notice period has elapsed.
+If the County requires a Thirty (30) Day Notice

-The Ohio three (3) day notice to comply or cure must be served on a tenant who has committed some type of “curable” (i.e. fixable) lease violation (before the landlord can file an eviction lawsuit).
-The notice provides the tenant with three (3) days* to either cure the lease violation(s) or vacate the rental unit.
-If the tenant does not comply with the notice within the three day period, the landlord can then file an eviction action in court. *Eviction notice periods are counted in terms of business days.
-Laws – § 1923.02 Adobe PDF
+The Ohio three (3) day notice to quit for non-compliance is served on a tenant who has committed some type of “curable” lease violation.
+This document must be served, and the notice period respected before a landlord can file an eviction lawsuit on their tenant.
+The notice provides the tenant with three (3) business days to cure the violations or vacate the rental unit.
+If the tenant does not comply with the notice within the three (3) day period, the landlord can then file an eviction action in court.
+Laws – § 1923.02 and § 1923.04 Adobe PDF

 How to Evict a Tenant (Process)

 The only way for a landlord to evict a tenant in Ohio is by obtaining a court order.
-Before filing the eviction lawsuit, the landlord must give the tenant a written eviction notice.
-A tenant can be evicted due to nonpayment of rent, violation of the lease agreement, failure to move out after the rental term has ended, failure to fix (i.e. “cure”) a health hazard within 30 days, or for violation of Ohio’s drug laws (on the premises of the rental property).
-The standard amount of notice that is required before the landlord can file the eviction suit is three (3) days, however, month-to-month tenants must receive 30 days notice, and a tenant who has committed a health/safety hazard must also receive 30 days notice.
+Before filing an eviction lawsuit in court, the landlord must give the tenant a written eviction notice.
+A tenant can be evicted due to nonpayment of rent, violation of the lease agreement, failure to move out after the rental term has ended, failure to remedy a lease violation within thirty (30) days, or for violation of Ohio’s drug laws on the rental property.

 Step 1 – Notice to Quit